 Call to Speak with a Specialist

-Identify and Mitigate Risks Related to
+How Do You Identify and Mitigate Risks Related To Building Ventilation?

 Research continues to support the hypothesis that COVID-19 transmission can occur from both respiratory droplets (close-contact) and airborne (long-range) transmission.
 ASHRAE, a professional organization that is repeatedly referenced by the CDC and the global leader and foremost source of building ventilation system technical and educational information, convened an Epidemic Task Force which prepared a Building Readiness Guide.
-The guide states, “Changes to building operations, including the operation of heating, ventilating, and air-conditioning systems, can reduce airborne exposures” and “Ventilation and filtration provided by heating, ventilating, and air-conditioning systems can reduce the airborne concentration of SARS-CoV-2 and thus the risk of transmission through the air.
+The guide states, “Changes to building operations, including the operation of heating, ventilating, and air-conditioning systems, can reduce airborne exposures” and “Ventilation and filtration provided by heating, ventilating, and air-conditioning systems can reduce the airborne concentration of SARS-CoV-2 and thus the risk of transmission through the air.”

 With evidence that SARS-CoV-2 can transmit from respiratory droplets and via airborne particles in the indoor environment and the CDC recommendation to consider improving engineering controls using building ventilation, businesses should consider evaluating the performance of current building ventilation systems, implement supplemental ventilation engineering controls to further reduce the risk of indoor COVID-19 transmission, and validate the efficacy of new control measures.
 DNA tracer aerosol technology, veriDART® by SafeTraces, is a well suited tool for evaluating buildings to identify areas of previously unknown concern and verify/quantify the added benefit of newly added control measures like standalone HEPA filtration devices or upgraded filters in air handlers.